sto0750/project/ReadMe.md

 ## Explanation based on features

 1. Wind system
 I have applied wind system that affects the cannonballs in order to avoid simple games.
 I have made a class that randomly updates magnitude and direction when updated, and put wind.update() at every turn-switching situations.
 Once defined, wind affects the speedx and speedy value of each cannonball.
-Finally
+Finally for the players to recognize the wind, I loaded 3 images with different width to distinguish the magnitude of wind, and rotated it in the update(self) part to indicate the direction.

+2.

 ## Citations
  - background image : "https://www.freepik.com/free-vector/arcade-game-world-pixel-scene_4815143.htm#query=game%20background%20pixel%20terrain&position=1&from_view=search&track=ais">Image by stockgiu